harshitGARG7/receipt-ai/Readme.md

 ---

-## 📝 TODO / Next Steps
+## 🛣️ Roadmap / Upcoming Features

+Here are some planned improvements for future releases:

-- Add UI to upload receipts
+- [ ] Web UI for easier receipt upload
-- Store parsed expenses by category
-- Support multiple formats & currencies
+- [ ] Support for PDF receipts
-- Deploy frontend on Vercel
+- [ ] Multi-currency detection and conversion
+- [ ] Cloud OCR option (Google Vision / AWS Textract)
+- [ ] Export parsed receipts to Excel / CSV
+- [ ] Dashboard with analytics (monthly spend / category charts)
+- [ ] Automatic category classification using ML
+- [ ] Multi-language extraction
+- [ ] Add user authentication

 ---

-## 🤝 Contributing

-PRs and issues are welcome!
+### 💡 Suggestions & Contributions

+Have ideas to improve this project?
+Feel free to create an **issue** or start a **discussion**!

 ---